lukevanlukevan/h-python-wiki/HDAs/02_Multiparm Block Creation.md

 # Multiparm Block Creation

-How to create multiparm blocks, set and access them through the Python API / HOM.
+How to create multiparm blocks, set and access them through the Python API/HOM.

 To create a multiparm block, you actually need to grab the "Folder" parameter.
 Then, set the "Folder Type" to one of the 'Multiparm Block' types.